wzh-miasanmia/jax_mobo/README.md

     - multi-objective Bayesian optimization with convergence checking

 Plan to proceed:
+- mobo with JAX
 - combined with jax-fluid numerical simulation

 ## details
 bayesian_jax:
-Reference to the completed package on github has been changed to include the ability to draw 2d and 3d graphics
+reference to the completed package on github has been changed to include the ability to draw 2d and 3d graphics

 sobo_demo:
-Code written by zihao to complete the Bayesian optimization process using jax noramlization problem still need to solve
+complete the Bayesian optimization process using jax noramlization problem still need to solve

 mobo_learn:
 learn how to implement mobo method, according to botorch

 mobo_np:(main work)
-Code written by zihao to complete the multi-objective bayesian optimization process using numpy
+complete the multi-objective bayesian optimization process using numpy

+mobo_jax:
+complete the multi-objective bayesian optimization process using JAX

 ## usage
 ```python